erichm3/Extra-Credit-1/README.md

 # Personal-Website
-This is my personal website!
+This is my personal website for the Extra Credit 1 Assignment!